Integrability in the weak noise theory: Introduction and results

 Our main result puts the connection of the weak noise theory and integrable PDEs on a mathematically rigorous ground.
 The first part of the main result, Theorem~\ref{t.NS}, shows that a minimizer of the variational problem exists and that any minimizer solves the NLS equations.
 The second part of the main result, Theorem~\ref{t.formula}, gives explicit formulas for any minimizer in terms of its scattering coefficients.
 Together with the Freidlin--Wentzell LDP for the SHE proven in \cite{lin21}, the main result here gives a mathematically rigorous description of the LDP in terms of the NLS equations and the formulas.

 We mention some challenges in the proof of these theorems.
 One challenge in the proof of Theorem~\ref{t.NS} is to show that the terminal condition of one of the NLS equations is a sum of delta functions.
 The proof of this property does not just follow from the calculus of variation alone and requires further analysis of the variational problem; see Section~\ref{s.results.tc}.
 The formulas in Theorem~\ref{t.formula} were derived in \cite{krajenbrink20det,krajenbrink21} at a physics level of rigor, along with a numerical scheme for evaluating the formulas.
-Here, we take the route through a Riemann--Hilbert problem.\footnote{ The work~\cite{krajenbrink20det} derived the formulas by combining a (non-rigorous) formal sum procedure with a Riemann--Hilbert problem.
-The method of using the Riemann--Hilbert problem in this paper significantly differs from that of \cite{krajenbrink20det} (and is rigorous). } In the presence of the poles of the reflection coefficients, rigorously solving the problems could require delicate analysis.
-Here we use the Fourier transforms to solve the problem (for a given minimizer of the variational problem) in one shot without requiring any additional information on the poles.
+Here, we take the route through a Riemann--Hilbert problem.
+(See the paragraph after Remark~\ref{r.1-1.ratefn} for a more detailed description.)
+In the presence of the poles of the reflection coefficients, rigorously solving the problems could require delicate analysis.
+Here we use Fourier transform to solve the problem (for a given minimizer of the variational problem) in one shot without requiring any additional information on the poles.
 The result holds for any super-exponentially-decaying initial condition and any finite-point terminal condition.
 Other types of initial conditions (flat for example, which was treated in \cite{krajenbrink21flat}) may be considered, and we leave them to future work.